 Whether you are using one of these approaches or a combination of them, it is essential to ensure that your pump maintenance program is adequately designed and implemented to optimize the performance and longevity of your pumps.
 Pump maintenance plans are also created based on the system they target, including mechanical, electrical, and hydraulic.
 Mechanical maintenance typically involves replacing parts that have worn out or broken down due to normal wear and tear.
 Electrical pump maintenance requires checking the wiring for any signs of damage and replacing fuses if necessary.
 And hydraulic pump maintenance may involve changing fluid levels or upgrading the oil viscosity depending on the level of use.

-Standard Checklist for Pump Maintenance:
+Standard Checklist For Pump Maintenance:

 The strength and effectiveness of your pump preventive maintenance plan depending on how robust your checklist is.
 While you would want to include all possible checks in the plan, it is impractical and inadvisable for all routine checks.
 Therefore the checklist is divided based on the frequency of checks making it more sustainable and effective: